 - 1471: Pirates destroy the monastery and the area gets deserted

 - 15th century: The region is re-inhabited by locals.
 Among them, there is someone called Giovanni Capsas (hence the name Kapsas).
-The monastery is still ruined, except from a small church built in the rock.
+The monastery is still ruined, except for a small church built in the rock.

 - 1841: The hermit Joseph Gerontogiannis lives in the cave next to the monastery and starts restoring it.